luise/tester/README.md

 the Amazon provider.
 - `awsSecretAccessKey`: The secret access key used by the test daemon to boot machines on the Amazon provider.
+- `awsS3AccessKey`: The access key to pass as a Kelda secret to tests that read data from S3.
+This key needs permissions to read and list the bucket used by the Spark integration test.
+- `awsS3SecretAccessKey`: The secret access key corresponding to `awsS3AccessKey`.
 - `digitalOceanKey`: The secret key used to boot machines on the DigitalOcean provider.
 - `gceProjectID`: The ID of the project in which Google machines will be booted.